TechPmCareerPath/AI_Job_Search_Center/README.md

 After using the AI Job Center for a few weeks and adding notes to the Job Application Tracker Notes column, the app has more context to give you suggestions on your overall job hunting approach.
 In the Job Search Plan tab, simply choose "Analyze Application Tracker & Get Advice" and it will pass your job application tracker and current weekly plan to AI to analyze.
 The results will come after the header "Strategic Job Search Insights as of YYYY-MM-DD..."

-The Weekly Plan Advisor results will remain across sessions until you choose to run it again, which is why the last run date is provided.
+The Weekly Plan Advisor results are saved and available across sessions until you choose to run it again, which is why the last run date is provided.

 ### Job Search & Resume Tailor